 - Ontario Lung Association’s Quit Smoking Workbook

-- Smokers’ Helpline Online- Link to Online and Telephone Quit Programs
+- Smokers’ Helpline Online and Text Messaging Support

 - Cancer Care Ontario’s Report on Tobacco as a Cancer Risk Factor in Ontario